oneillal/nci-web-project/README.md

 ### Website Deployment Details ###
 We decided to use Bluemix as our website hosting platform because we wanted to learn and understand this more.
 We found that we needed to add a simple servlet to our project in order to make this work.
 We also used Apache Maven to build our resources in order to deploy to Bluemix.
 Maven is used to build the web archive (WAR) file.

 We also used Cloud Foundry tools to deploy to Bluemix.
-We documented the HowTo for Bluemix, Maven and cf in our Depployment readme in GitHub.
+We documented the HowTo for Bluemix, Maven and cf in our [Bluemix Deploy & Maven Build Instructions](https://github.com/oneillal/nci-web-project/blob/master/docs/Bluemix_Maven.md) on GitHub.